 Mobile Learning in Higher Ed, CTV News (above)

 As a professional speaker Sidneyeve is often invited to address higher ed organizations, run professional development workshops, and consult for companies seeking strategies to engage young people via social/mobile platforms to meet educational, marketing, or human relations objectives.
-Past clients include: Toronto Star, Queen’s University, Queen’s School of Business, Union Gas, Harlequin Enterprises, Rogers Media, University of Delaware, Empire Life, University of Ontario Institute of Technology, District School Board of Niagara, The Canadian Marketing Association, The Canadian Defense Academy, University of Guelph Humber, Stephen Thomas Ltd., Rutgers University, Talent Egg, Metro News, Human Relations Professionals Association, Macmillan Media, The University of Victoria, Canadian Association of University Business Officers, Association of Professional Fundraisers, Canadian Child Health Clinician Scientist Training Program, Rogers Media, and The Canadian Radio-television and Telecommunications Commission.
+Past clients include: Toronto Star, Queen’s University, Queen’s School of Business, Union Gas, Harlequin Enterprises, Rogers Media, University of Delaware, Empire Life, University of Ontario Institute of Technology, District School Board of Niagara, The Canadian Marketing Association, The Canadian Defense Academy, University of Guelph Humber, Stephen Thomas Ltd., Rutgers University, Talent Egg, Metro News, Human Relations Professionals Association, Macmillan Media, The University of Victoria, Canadian Association of University Business Officers, Canadian Association of Professional Fundraisers, Canadian Child Health Clinician Scientist Training Program, Rogers Media, and The Canadian Radio-television and Telecommunications Commission.